 Maryland educational assistant grants, guaranteed access grants or delegate and senatorial scholarships may be available to Maryland residents.
 The FAFSA must be completed no later than March 1st.

 Each July at the national convention a broad array of scholarships to recognize achievement by blind scholars.
 Applicants must be legally blind in both eyes, reside in the United States, pursuing or planning to pursue a full-time postsecondary course of study in a degree program, and if chosen, participate in the entire NFB national convention and in all scheduled scholarship program activities.
-Deadline is March 31, 2013
+Consult their website for current information.

 $1,000 New Look Laser Tattoo Removal Semiannual Scholarship - merit-based scholarships for students pursuing higher education with an emphasis in one of the following fields: nursing, medicine, natural or applied sciences, or engineering.
 Students must be US citizens or permanent residents with a GPA of 3.0 or higher enrolled or planning to enroll at an accredited college or university.
 Scholarships will be awarded twice per year.
-Deadline for spring 2013 is November 30, 2012 and for fall 2013 June 30, 2013.
+Consult their website for current information.

 The Organization of Chinese Americans offers scholarships to Asian Pacific American students.
 Several scholarship links are available on this site.
 Application information will be available in January.

 The Point Foundation provides financial support, mentoring, leadership training and hope to meritorious students who are marginalized due to sexual orientation, gender identity, or gender expression.
-Check their website for application information.
-Part 1 application is now available through January 14, 2013.
-Part due is available through January 28, 2013.
+Consult their website for current information.

 The Association will be providing several need based $1,500 scholarships to both undergraduate and graduate students.
 To qualify the applicant must be a full-time college student during the fall and spring semesters.
-Applications will be available January 2013 and must be completed/postmarked by March 31, 2013.
+Consult their website for current information.

-Scholarship in the amount of $1,000 to cover tuition, books, and supplies and may be used for any term and made possible by the members of Sertoma and Oticon, Inc. Application due May 1, 2013.
+Scholarship in the amount of $1,000 to cover tuition, books, and supplies and may be used for any term and made possible by the members of Sertoma and Oticon, Inc. Consult their website for current information.